CP-Repo/TDD-Battleships/README.md

 # TDD-Battleships
-This version was written based upon Test Driven Design philosophy
+This version was written based upon Test Driven Design methodology.

 ## Compiling
 In the terminal, whilst in the folder run command `npm run tsc`.
 This will generate two .js files.